List of Frasier characters: Other radio shows mentioned

 Chester Ludgate, KACL's "lovable curmudgeon" commentator.

 Moon family members

 This section discusses the more significant members of Daphne Moon's working-class family, who hail from Manchester, United Kingdom.
-Many of the actors who play Moon family members do not have specifically Mancunian English accents: Anthony LaPaglia and Richard E. Grant, who portray two of Daphne's brothers, were not born in the United Kingdom (LaPaglia is Australian, and Grant was born in Eswatini).
+None of the actors who play Moon family members have specifically Mancunian English accents: Anthony LaPaglia and Richard E. Grant, who portray two of Daphne's brothers, were not born in the United Kingdom (LaPaglia is Australian, and Grant was born in Eswatini).
 This apparent discrepancy is never addressed on the show, but may be taken as an in-joke (see below).

 Gertrude Moon

 Gertrude Moon (Millicent Martin) is Daphne's mother.
 The two have a difficult and complex relationship, and Daphne appears to dislike her mother immensely while still remaining intensely loyal and subservient to her.
 Domineering and conniving, Gertrude is doting and always forgiving towards her son Simon's selfish behavior but is hyper-critical of her ever-supportive and long-suffering daughter, frequently guilting Daphne into providing what she wants.
 When Gertrude leaves her husband, she goes to Seattle.
 There, she unsuccessfully tries to start a romance with Martin and briefly lives with Niles and Daphne, where she quickly overstays her welcome.
 When Daphne finally snaps and throws her out, she immediately breaks down with guilt, Niles offers to move her to an apartment of her own so that she can remain in Seattle with her daughter.